sb2g14/PoMoBalance/README.md

 # PoMoBalance

-This folder contains a supporting code for publication "Polymorphism-aware models in RevBayes: Species trees, disen- tangling Balancing Selection and CG-biased gene conversion".
+This folder contains a supporting code for the publication "Polymorphism-aware models in RevBayes: Species trees, disentangling Balancing Selection and CG-biased gene conversion" by Svitlana Braichenko, Rui Borges and Carolin Kosiol on [BioRxiv](https://www.biorxiv.org/content/10.1101/2023.12.11.571102v1).

+$\textcolor{red}{\text{NB!}}$ Please note that the current version of the code has been tested in the development version of [RevBayes](https://github.com/revbayes/revbayes) built from the `dev_PoMo_bs_master` branch.
+In RevBayes release `v1.2.2` and earlier, there is only minimal functionality for PoMoBalance.
+In the next releases, we will be adding significant changes to the PoMos workflow.

+The folders `Moran_simulator` and `SLiM` contain scripts to simulate data for PoMoBalance testing purposes, as well as RevBayes scripts to run the inference.
+For a more detailed explanation of RevBayes inference scripts, please refer to our [tutorial](https://revbayes.github.io/tutorials/pomobalance/).
+The folder `Validation_analysis` includes scripts to run [Simulation-based Calibration](https://revbayes.github.io/developer/validation/) with PoMoBalance.
+In `Drosophila_analysis` we present a pipeline for converting data from `.fasta` files (downloaded via BLAST) into format accesible via RevBayes.
+Additionaly, there are scripts for running inference on *Droposhila* data.